 - One could argue that the SCV isn't all that unrealistic either.
 The "Fusion Cutter" is a reasonable tool for harvesting and not implausible for emergency combat, and you'd expect that it'd be used as a welding tool during construction/repair.
 Since the unit is actually Powered Armor, it probably carries more tools than just the Cutter for construction.
 Now how it gets the construction materials to your beachhead halfway across the map is another question.

-- The Elder Scrolls III: Morrowind and The Elder Scrolls IV: Oblivion have Repair Hammers, good for fixing all swords, bows, armor, hammers, axes, daggers, and shields.
+- The Elder Scrolls III: Morrowind and The Elder Scrolls IV: Oblivion have Repair Hammers and Morrowind has less powerful Repair Prongs, good for fixing all swords, bows, armor, hammers, axes, daggers, and shields.

 - While no one save for the developers at Treyarch know what it would have done, it's worth mentioning a canceled perk for vehicles for Call of Duty: World at War was called 'Magic Wrench'.
 Presumedly, it would be used to repair tanks.